emilynakano/marvel-vuejs/README.md

   1. Create an env file

        ```sh
-       mkdir .env
+       touch .env
        ```

-2. In your code editor, set up the following variables:
+2. In the .env file, set up the following variables:

     Variable | Type | Description
     --- | --- | ---